saulrichardson/solstice/data/cache/Treanor_et_al.__2011_/extracted/document.md

  the  protective
  efﬁcacy
  a
+recombinant,
+ baculovirus-expressed
+ seasonal
+ trivalent
+ inﬂuenza
-ombinant baculovirus-expressed seasonal trivalent inﬂuenza virus hemagglutinin (rHA0) vaccine
+ virus  hemagglutinin

-es
+ (rHA0)
+ vaccine
+(FluBlok®).
+Methods:
+ Healthy
+ adult  subjects
+ at 24  centers
+ across
+ the  US
+ were  randomly
+ assigned
+ to  receive  a single
+injection
+ of saline  placebo
+ (2304  subjects),
+ or trivalent
+ FluBlok
+ containing
+ 45  mcg  of  each
+ rHA0  component
+(2344
+ subjects).
+ Serum  samples
+ for  assessment
+ of  immune
+ responses
+ by  hemagglutination-inhibition
+(HAI) were taken from a subset of subjects before and 28 days after immunization Subjects were followed

 ### None